cityofcapetown/ds_code_challenge/README.md

 * [`sr_hex_truncated.csv`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr_hex_truncated.csv) is a truncated version of `sr_hex.csv`, containing only 3 months of data.
 * [`city-hex-polygons-8.geojson`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/city-hex-polygons-8.geojson) contains the [H3 spatial indexing system](https://h3geo.org/) polygons and index values for the bounds of the City of Cape Town, at resolution level 8.
 * [`city-hex-polygons-8-10.geojson`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/city-hex-polygons-8-10.geojson) contains the [H3 spatial indexing system](https://h3geo.org/) polygons and index values for resolution levels 8, 9 and 10, for the City of Cape Town.
+* `swimming-pool-labels` (`s3://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/images/swimming-pool`) contains a random sample of aerial images from Cape Town, organised into two prefixes, `yes` or `no`, corresponding to whether there is a swimming pool in the image.
+Within each label prefix, there is a manifest file listing all the images available, i.e. [yes](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/images/swimming-pool/yes/manifest) and [no](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/images/swimming-pool/no/manifest).

 In some of the tasks below you will be creating datasets that are similar to these, feel free to use the provided files to validate your work.